kapi-codes/final-project/README.md

 - Bonus: Wireframes and Entity Relationship Diagram*

-    As these are bonus items, you will have to do some research to understand how to complete these bullet points.

     - Wireframes for your frontend pages.

         A wireframe is a visual diagram that outlines the structure and layout of a website, app, or other digital product.